puppetlabs/puppet-docs/source/puppet/4.5/reference/lang_data_hash.md

     Hash[<KEY TYPE>, <VALUE TYPE>, <MIN SIZE>, <MAX SIZE>]

-Although all these parameters are optional, you must specify _both_ key type and value type if you're going to specify one of them.
+Although all of these parameters are optional, you must specify _both_ key type and value type if you're going to specify one of them.

 Position | Parameter        | Data Type | Default Value | Description
 ---------| -----------------|-----------|---------------|------------